hyosung11/Launch-School/journal.md

 19:31 Worked through the `exclusive_or.js` exercise again by sketching in pencil the values as they get evaluated and change.
 It helped me to understand what is happening better.

-20:!8 I still can't get ESLint to work on either machine.
+20:18 I still can't get ESLint to work on either machine.
 Ugh.

+21:16 Done for tonight with `calculator.js` version 2 via video walkthrough.